 You can also add on various riders to your policy, at a cost, like accidental death benefit, critical illness etc. Understand these riders and discuss with your financial advisor whether you need these riders or not.
 Adding these riders later may not be possible.

 Married Women’s Protection Act (MWPA).
 This is often misunderstood or not known to many people.
 Do take advantage of the same and include this, if applicable.
-This needs a separate blog which I will write subsequently.
+This needs a separate blog which I have written on this topic.

 If you do determine that you need a market-linked policy, do know that there are variants available for the same, from being income products to equity products or a combination.
 Depending on your goals and risk profile, you may choose the most appropriate one.
 Also, most policies offer free switches to move from one product to another without any exit load/tax implications.

 Insurance is a contract based on the principle known as Utmost Faith.
 So, it is very important to declare your existing health status truthfully and not hide any facts related to illness or medication.
 This could mean a higher premium or even a denial of the policy.
 That should also be fine, as, after all, the purpose of life insurance is to provide for your dependents in case of untimely death of the life assured.
 The whole purpose could be defeated is at the time of claim, it gets denied due to the false declaration, the number one reason for claims denial.
 While emotional loss can never be regained in case of death of a person, financial loss can be, if done the right way.

 Naming your beneficiary is very important and critical.
 You could also make as many changes as you would like to do, during the tenure of your policy.
 Remember, nominee is only entitled to “hold” the proceeds”.
 The transmission happens as per the Will or directives of the Court.